Are you making these common small business funding mistakes?

 Yes, I understand that your business needs money to survive, but never be too quick or late to raise money for your business.
 Here’s the reason:

-When you fund your business too early, you may end up losing a substantial part or even the entire money.
+When you fund your business too early, you may lose a substantial amount or entire money.

-For example, if your startup is still at its early stage and you decide to start spending on expensive machines just because you see other firms doing so, that singular decision may affect your business’s financial health since you are spending high despite your limited funds.
+For example, suppose your startup is still in its early stage, and you decide to start spending on expensive machines just because you see other firms doing so.
+In that case, that singular decision may affect your business’s financial health since you are spending high despite your limited funds.

 Not having expert counsel

-The fact that you own your business does not necessarily mean you must be the only one making every decision in the organization; there are several decisions that require great expertise, of which finances is a part.
+The fact that you own your business does not necessarily mean you must be the only one making every decision in the organization; several decisions require great expertise, of which finances are a part.

 Before deciding to fund your business, you need to first seek counsel from financial experts so that they can advise you on the best course of action based on their experience.

-What appears good to you may not be ideal at all when the experts assess it.
-Therefore, never fund your business until you get a satisfactory direction from the experts, otherwise you may lose the entire funds.
+When the experts assess what appears good to you may not be ideal at all.
+Therefore, never fund your business until you get a satisfactory direction from the experts.
+Otherwise, you may lose the entire funds.

 No clear funding objectives

-When trying to invest some funds into your business, it is imperative you clarify the exact amount needed to achieve the goal at hand.
+When trying to invest some funds into your business, you must clarify the exact amount needed to achieve the goal at hand.

-The best way to prevent such a horrible experience is to firstly figure out the exact amount you need, why you need it, and also ruminate on how to make the most of the funds.
+The best way to prevent such a horrible experience is to first figure out the exact amount you need and why you need it and ruminate on how to make the most of the funds.

 Underestimating your variable expenses

-Although there’s no way you can accurately account for all your variable expenses, but it is very essential to pinpoint the key variables and factor them while making your calculations.
+Although there’s no way you can accurately account for all your variable expenses, it is very essential to pinpoint the key variables and factor them in, while making your calculations.

-Doing so helps you to have a complete grasp of your total costs and enables you to take steps to mitigate any risks that ma arise.
+Doing so helps you to have a complete grasp of your total costs and enables you to take steps to mitigate any risks that may arise.

 Forgetting about hidden fees

-Business loans, in most cases contain certain hidden fees, including origination fees, contract fees, application fees, administrative fees, etc. and the mistake most business owners make is that they don’t consider these fees before finally obtaining the loans.
+Business loans, in most cases, contain certain hidden fees, including origination fees, contract fees, application fees, administrative fees, etc. The mistake most business owners make is that they don’t consider these fees before finally obtaining the loans.

-Borrowing funds with several hidden fees simply means that you will get lesser amount and still pay more.
+Borrowing funds with several hidden fees means you will get a lesser amount and still pay more.
 This is not favorable at all, and it can even affect your business’s financial health.

-Therefore, make sure you understand the basic terms and hidden fees associated with the loan you intend borrowing before making a final agreement.
+Therefore, make sure you understand the basic terms and hidden fees associated with the loan you intend to borrow before making a final agreement.

 Not using GAAP (Generally Accepted Accounting Principles)

 This is yet another mistake to avoid when funding any business.
-When there is no proper tracking of the cash flowing in or going out of the business, then it is certain that such business will soon collapse.
+When there is no proper tracking of the cash flowing in or going out of the business, certainly, such a business will soon collapse.

-Adopting GAAP standards will provide you with more reliable accounting information which is very vital for making informed and sound financial decisions.
+Adopting GAAP standards will provide you with more reliable accounting information, which is vital for making informed and sound financial decisions.